-- Taking advantage of market power-Where a company has substantial market power, it must not take advantage of that market power for an anti-competitive purpose.
+- Taking advantage of market power Where a company has substantial market power, it must not take advantage of that market power with the purpose, effect, or likely effect of substantially lessening competition.
 The Commerce Act prohibits a company with a substantial degree of market power from taking advantage of that power to: - restrict the entry of a competitor - prevent or deter a competitor engaging in competitive conduct - eliminate a competitor from the market.